koh-gt/ferrite-core/doc/build-windows.md

 will also work on other Linux distributions, however the commands for installing the toolchain will be different.

-First, install the general dependencies:
+First, install the general dependencies (you need to get the dependencies in build-unix first!):

     sudo apt update
     sudo apt upgrade